6 factors that impact your borrowing power

 It’s important to have a good credit score as this will play an important role in your borrowing power.
 A good credit score indicates to the lender that you’re likely to be aa reliable customer who has consistently made repayments on time.

 If your credit history contains missed or late payments, this will impact your borrowing power and ability to receive approval on a home loan.
-Get access to a free credit score with Credit Savvy, and learn what factors are influencing your score.
+There are stacks of free online tools you can use to check your credit score and what factors are influencing it, including one available through the CommBank app.

 Your saving history and deposit amount